 Site Plan Development

 In early 2020, WCPARC began working with design professional from The Collaborative Inc. to develop an overall siteplan, with major focus on North Park elements.
 After several months of planning, consultants presented their exciting concepts to Washtenaw County residents on October 28.
 If you were unable to attend the virtual meeting, we invite you to view the presentation on our YouTube channel.
 After the meetings, staff and consultants reviewed comments and suggestions for consideration.
-After several refinements, the final draft of the Park Development Plan will be presented to the Parks Commission for adoption at their May 11, 2021, regular meeting.
-To review a copy of the final draft plan, please click here.
-To submit comments before the Commission's May 11 meeting, please email [email protected].
+After several refinements, the Park Development Plan was adopted by the Parks Commission on May 11, 2021, at their regular meeting.
+To review a copy of the plan, please click here.

 Michigan Folk School